-Detailed procedures on the use of bank accounts are contained in the Schools' Financial Procedures Manual.
+Detailed procedures on the use of bank accounts are contained in the schools' financial procedures manual.

-3.6 Borrowing by Schools
+3.8 Borrowing by schools

 Schools may borrow money (including finance leases) only with the written permission of the Secretary of State.
 The Secretary of State's general position is that schools will only be granted permission for borrowing in exceptional circumstances.
 Any request to the Secretary of State for such permission must have been subject to prior notification to Southwark.
-Debts incurred by Trustees and Foundations, who will be able to borrow as private bodies, cannot be serviced directly from delegated budgets of schools, but schools are free to agree a charge for a service which the Trustees or Foundation are able to provide as a consequence of their own borrowing.
-Governing bodies do not act as agents of the LA when repaying loans.